-The receptionist will welcome you and give you a health questionnaire to complete in the waiting area.
+The receptionist will welcome you and direct you to the appropriate waiting area.

 Things to do to make your first clinic appointment as easy as possible:

 - Arrive on time to register. - Know where to go.
 Look at directions to the hospital before you leave home. - Your first clinic appointment could last several hours.
 If more testing needs to be done or if you meet with several healthcare providers your visit may be longer.
 Try not to book other appointments on this day.
 Prepare for a long visit by making arrangements for things like family or work obligations.